front-end-foundations/session3/README.md

 $ python -m SimpleHTTPServer 9000
 ```

 Access `localhost:8000` in Chrome.
-Note the directory listing. `ctrl-c` to quit the process.
+Note the directory listing. `ctrl-c` to quit the process. -->

-## I - Sushi Homework

-### Review
+## JavaScipt Review

 Recall `document.querySelector()` returns the first selected item.

-Navigate to [Wikipedia](https://en.wikipedia.org/wiki/Category:Boulevards_in_Paris).
-Inspect the list to find `.mw-category` and paste the following in the console:
+Navigate to this [Wikipedia](https://en.wikipedia.org/wiki/Category:Boulevards_in_Paris) article.
+Inspect one of the listed boulevards to find `.mw-category` in the code.

+Paste the following in the console:

 ```js
 var test = document.querySelector('a'); // returns the first anchor on the page